---

 3. **Define a route from MQTT topics to your table**

-Still in `config.xml`, add an MQTT-to-PostgreSQL route that maps incoming messages to the columns on `mqtt_messages`:
+Still in `config.xml`, add an MQTT-to-PostgreSQL route that uses a statement template to parse JSON payload fields and insert them into separate columns on `mqtt_messages`:

 ```